If you’re planning on driving from Vancouver to Whistler you will most likely find yourself driving on the Sea to Sky Highway.

 In this post I’ve listed everything you need to know about doing a road trip to Whistler from Vancouver, including information about the drive and all the best things to do and places to see along the Sea to Sky Highway.

-Driving from Vancouver to Whistler on the Sea to Sky Highway
+- 4 Where to stop on the Sea to Sky Highway (half way)

 About the Sea to Sky Highway